skunk-ink/adams/README.md

 # **A.D.A.M.S**
-## Automated Decentralization and Managment System
+## Automated Decentralization And Managment System

 ```
                   _